-Adafruit QT Py ESP32-S2 (including uFL version)
+Adafruit QT Py ESP32-S2 (including uFL version) by Adafruit

 What has your favorite Espressif WiFi microcontroller, comes with our favorite connector - the STEMMA QT, a chainable I2C port, and has lots of Flash and RAM memory for your next IoT project?
 What will make your next IoT project flyyyyy?
 What a cutie pie!
 Or is it… a QT Py?
 This diminutive dev board comes with one of our new favorite lil chips, the ESP32-S2!